junxit/us-congress-bills-113/metadata.md

 - 2013-12-11 — Referred to the Committee on Homeland Security, and in addition to the Committees on Science, Space, and Technology, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-12-11 — Referred to the Committee on Homeland Security, and in addition to the Committees on Science, Space, and Technology, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-12-11 — Referred to the Committee on Homeland Security, and in addition to the Committees on Science, Space, and Technology, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-01-07 — Referred to the Subcommittee on Cybersecurity, Infrastructure Protection, and Security Technologies.
+- 2014-01-08 — Referred to the Subcommittee on Research and Technology.
+- 2014-01-15 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2014-01-15 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-02-05 — Committee Consideration and Mark-up Session Held.
+- 2014-02-05 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-07-23 — Committee on Oversight and Government discharged.
+- 2014-07-23 — Committee on Oversight and Government discharged.
+- 2014-07-23 — Committee on Science, Space, and Technology discharged.
+- 2014-07-23 — Committee on Science, Space, and Technology discharged.
+- 2014-07-23 — Placed on the Union Calendar, Calendar No. 411.
+- 2014-07-23 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-550, Part I.
+- 2014-07-23 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-550, Part I.